AAR0on/music/README.md

 # What We're am most proud of in the assignment

 We are pround of the overall assignment in general, we thought we did a really good job with just the two of us.
-The overall landscape to the spaceship we are very proud of are assignment overall.
+The overall landscape to the spaceship we are very proud of our assignment overall.